curohu/cisco-rouge-switch-discovery/README.md

 In the next version I may add an automated review function and move the script from SSH to Netconf or equivalent.
 I will also look into reformatting the script for Junos devices

-If you have any questions about the script please email me at: Cullen.Humphries@zf.com